-Warning - Risk of serious damage to health!
+⚠ Warning - Risk of serious damage to health!

 If the screws are loosened, the safety of the appliance can no longer be guaranteed.
 Microwave energy may escape.
 Never loosen the screws.

-Do not unscrew the four black screws (fig. 6).
+Do not unscrew the four black screws on the frame (fig. 5).